2018 Ski de Femme Report

-Ski de Femme at Falls Creek is proudly presented by the Birkebeiner Nordic Ski Club.
+Ski de Femme at Falls Creek is proudly presented annually by the Birkebeiner Nordic Ski Club.
 This community event has been going since July 1994 and is run by volunteers as a day out on cross country skis for women.

 Ski de Femme offers free cross country skiing instruction in small groups for both novice and intermediate skiers in a choice of classical or skating techniques.
 The clinics are fun and a great way for women of all abilities to learn about or improve their cross country skiing.